 Adventure motorcycle clothing is big business.
-There are hundreds of brands out there and a complex world of kit to choose from, making it hard to know what you do and don’t need.
+There are hundreds of brands out there and a complex world of adventure bike riding gear to choose from, making it hard to know what you do and don’t need.
 If you’re getting suited up for a big trip, have a read of this first…

 What you’ll find on this page

 How to choose the right adventure motorcycle clothing for your trip

 Forget the catalogues and glossy mags.
 Sure, the riders look pretty cool in their adventure riding gear with sun glistening of their goggles, immaculately branded kit deflecting dirt and their KTM’s front wheel high in the air as the rear tyre spits dirt.

 But that’s not long-term motorcycle travel and you don’t need top of the range jackets and trousers to go on a motorcycle adventure – no matter how long you’re going for.
 It’s seductive marketing and there’s plenty of well marketed garments dubbed “Adventure” motorcycle clothing, which are wildly inappropriate for long-term motorcycle travellers.
 Of course, a lot of that kit is high-quality and good stuff, there’s no denying that, but that doesn’t mean you need it or that it’s right for you.

 So, what do you need?
 It depends on where you’re going and the type of riding you’re doing…

 Try tapping adventure motorcycle clothing into Google and you’ll find an endless sea of super-dooper adventure bike riding gear that’s bullet proof, rain proof and nuclear bomb proof… Sounds like you need it, and some people will, but most of it is pretty unnecessary for someone riding round-the-world.
 Think about where you’re heading and the temperatures you’ll be facing first, that will help put into perspective the kind of kit you need.